Nachela Knox Rises With Thriller ‘Uneven Deception’ on Tubi

 News Image

-LOS ANGELES – Sept.
-11, 2025 – A woman’s newly installed home security system hides a life-threatening secret: the technician is a stalker with sinister intentions.
-That’s the chilling premise of ‘Uneven Deception,’ now streaming on Tubi, and the latest feature from filmmaker Nachela Knox, whose emotionally grounded storytelling and strategic leadership continue to redefine independent cinema.
+LOS ANGELES — A woman’s newly installed home security system hides a life-threatening secret: the technician is a stalker with sinister intentions.
+That’s the chilling premise of ‘Uneven Deception,’ now streaming on Tubi and the latest feature from filmmaker Nachela Knox, whose emotionally grounded storytelling continues to redefine independent cinema.

-Distributed by Glass Slipper Pictures, ‘Uneven Deception’ is the result of a powerful collaboration between GoGetHer Productions and Santana Hall Productions, now Castle Black Films.
-Filmed entirely in North Carolina, the production proudly employed local crews, reinforcing Knox’s commitment to building community both on and off set.
+Distributed by Glass Slipper Pictures, ‘Uneven Deception’ is the result of a collaboration between GoGetHer Productions and Santana Hall Productions (now Castle Black Films).
+Filmed entirely in North Carolina with local crews, it blends psychological thriller with drama and moments of levity.